How to Use Social Media to Boost Your Fundraiser

 TL;DR

-Even if you're not an avid social media poster, here's an in-depth look at how to share meaningful, attention-getting content on Facebook, Instagram, and Twitter.
-We'll even include some thoughts on TikTok.
+Even if you are not an avid social media poster, here is an in-depth look at how to share meaningful, attention-getting content on Facebook, Instagram, and Twitter.
+We will even include some thoughts on TikTok.

 Launch your auction so every post can spark bidding, not just likes.